National Cocoa Day

 - #Marshmallow

-Cocoa’s origins date back to about 500 BC when it was used by native populations like Aztecs and Mayans in South America.
+The first origins of cocoa date back to about 500 BC when it was used by native populations like Aztecs and Mayans in South America.

 When Spanish Conquistadors invaded the New World, they discovered delicious food.
-By adding sugar and spices, the Spaniards improved the taste of the bitter drink.
+By adding sugar and spices, the European explorers improved the taste of the bitter drink.
 But they kept their discovery secret from the rest of Europe for almost 100 years.

 Eventually, cocoa consumption caught on with other Europeans, mostly by the social elite and royalty who could afford it.
 During the Industrial Revolution, machine-produced cocoa powder brought cocoa to the masses.

-In 1850, Joseph Fry discovered that the addition of cocao butter to cocoa powder formed a solid mass called chocolate.
+In 1850, Joseph Fry discovered that adding cocoa butter to cocoa powder formed a solid mass called chocolate.
 Later, the Belgian inventor Jean Neuhaus II created pralines—or chocolate with flavor fillings.

 From there, the chocolate industry boomed, spreading quickly around the world.